react-navigation/react-navigation.github.io/versioned_docs/version-5.x/configuring-links.md

 }
 ```

-The `NavigationContainer` accepts a `linking` prop that makes it easier to handle incoming links:
+The `NavigationContainer` accepts a `linking` prop that makes it easier to handle incoming links.
+React

+## Prefix

 ```js
 import { NavigationContainer } from '@react-navigation/native';